Program Summary

 How long will the Alliance pilot program last?

-The program will run from June 2024 until September 1, 2026.
+The program runs from June 2024 through September 1, 2026, with producer contracts ending June 20, 2026.
 This provides two fall, two spring, and two summer periods for implementation.
 Consider these windows of opportunity when planning practices and the potential for subsequent applications/contracts.

 What is the length of a producer contract?